 "OK then", I'd say as the kayak began to veer to the right.
 "Right".
 Then of course the kayak would begin to move to the left.
 "No no. Left.
 Go left.
 No. Go right.
 Riiighhttttt.
 Argh!".
 Bang!
 The kayak must have hit snags every five minutes or so.
 It was great.
 I'd recommend it to anybody.

 There was one snag which spanned the river.
 There was a low section on it and I directed Tim to charge at it - full tilt.
 The nose of the kayak slid up the snag and the kayak came to rest half way across and Tim had to hop out of his seat, lean against me and put his feet onto the snag and push with all his might before we came adrift.
 Great fun.
-We also had a bit of
+We also had a bit of trouble negotiating a very low lying bridge.
+We had to get down to the same levels as the deck of the kayaks almost and drift slowly under.

 There was also quite a few birds and we even came across some fishermen that took pity on us (well, mainly me really) and handed us a six pack of beer, which was very nice of them.